What to Do in San Francisco in 3 Days

 The restaurant is literally attached to this active San Francisco brewery.
 Come for the brews, but please stay for the grub!
 You’ll spot pub favorites featuring popular San Francisco twists.
 Traditional BBQ chicken pizza gets a SF twist with smoked gouda.
 Classic BLTs are dressed up with chicken and avocado.
 And the SF Brew Co Burger comes with housemade dijonaise.

 Between the brews and grub, SF Brewing Co is the perfect addition to a weekend in San Francisco.

 DAY 3: HOW TO SPEND YOUR LAST DAY IN SAN FRANCISCO

 Following our guide for 3 days in San Francisco, you have already: eaten at the best North Beach Italian restaurant in San Francisco, explored all of the city highlights on a San Francisco city tour, hiked through Muir Woods, went on an Official Alcatraz Tour, and even shared a cheers at one of the best breweries in San Francisco.

 Depending on how much time you have before a flight, there are a few ways you can spend your last day in the city.

 If you are staying at any of the best hotels in Fisherman’s Wharf San Francisco, you’ll be within walking distance to some of the tastiest places for breakfast in Fisherman’s Wharf.

 Breakfast in San Francisco makes for the perfect last hurrah before you leave.
 We are a global food destination after all!

-Having a few hours to explore before you leave gives you the opportunity to see the last bits of San Francisco your city tour didn’t cover.
+Having a few hours to explore before you leave gives you the opportunity to see any last bits of San Francisco that your city tour didn’t cover.